 The grief retreat is designed to give you and your family a safe space to grieve.
 A place away from all distractions, allowing you time to reflect and learn how to navigate this journey you find yourselves on.
 We believe that a retreat experience is one piece in helping families move successfully through the grieving process.

 We hold space for families to talk openly about their loss without feeling judged.
 It’s a chance to come and focus on your loss; a chance to sit with it and let it process.
 A chance to talk and tell your story, and to keep those communication lines open with your family.
 It’s all about hope…we want to serve people, love people and allow healing to begin.

 The minimum stay is 2 nights and the maximum stay is 4 nights.

 Our family weekend retreat costs $2500, but thanks to our sponsors we are able to offer the experience to the families for $250.
-We don't want attending this retreat to be a burden to anyone and only ask for $50/night.
+We don't want attending this retreat to be a burden to anyone.
 Scholarships are available if there is a financial need.
 Please call Karri at 605-201-4261 for more info.

 You will have sole access to the 2-bedroom "guest house" on our property.
 There is one queen size bed in the main bedroom and two twin size beds in the second room.
 There's a beautiful living room complete with a gas fireplace.
 The sofa could also serve as additional sleeping space as well as air mattresses if needed.
 We also have a pack n play available for the little ones.
 The guest house is complete with a full kitchen and dining area where you can prepare your meals.

 The kitchen area allows guests to prepare meals or snacks during their stay.
 We try to stock the pantry with some staples, but please plan to bring whatever you'd like to eat while you're here.
 There are a few restaurants nearby that we could recommend as well.

 When is it best to come for a grief retreat?